UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 ls
 ```

 Try them both.
-See the differnce?
+See the difference?

 `ls -l` shows us more details about the files: